simon-brooke/dog-and-duck/doc/Validation_Faults.md

 Each fault report object MUST have a `severity` field whose value MUST be one of

+   0. `:info` things which are not actuallys fault, but issues noted during validation;
    1. `:minor` things which I consider to be faults, but which don't actually breach the spec;
    2. `:should` instances where the spec says something SHOULD